DinaMagdyS/DemoBlazeSelenium/README.md

 - Java
 - TestNG
 - Maven (for managing dependencies)
-- Extent Reports (for generating test reports)
+- Emailable Reports (for generating test reports)

  ## Prerequisites
 Before diving into the project, ensure you have the following prerequisites: